Parent Guide

 Club Administrators: Karen Keator, Sandy Frongillo

-Referee Assignor: Brenda Davis
+Referee Assignor: Ian Schmellick

 Franklin Soccer Club Administrator Agata Rosen